 The herbs are typically loaded on the lower end of this tube and then pushed down from the top before starting the vaping session.
 The glass tube is around 11 mm in diameter and runs 15mm deep inside the ArGo's body.
 The glass tube performs 3 functions - it acts as a draw stem, a cooling system, and also as a bowl.

 When you’re not using the device, simply press the button and the top end slides up and sits flush with the rest of the body.
 This will slide the glass piece into the vape, and keep it safe while you travel with your vape.

 Also, when it comes to safe transportation of your device, the manufacturers of the ArGo have thoughtfully provided a silicon seal, a kind of protective rubberized cap for the glass tube.
 The cap allows you to pack the stem before you travel, and keep the product from falling out.

-Nonetheless, like many users, I feel like the cap idea could have been interpreted and designed a different way.
+Nonetheless, like many users, I feel like the cap idea could have been interpreted and designed in a different way.
 Although it works smoothly and without drag, assemblies like these tend to lose their potential over a period of time, and the pieces tend to be too easy to misplace.